PhantomGamers/SFP/README.md

 **SFP does not include skins by itself, it simply patches the required files to allow the loading of skins made by others!**

-# Todo/Bugs
+# Todo
-* Currently breaks Big Picture Mode chat due to Big Picture not utilizing steamloopback.host
 * Improve automatic detection of correct library CSS file to patch.
 * Improve reliablility of the automatic scanner.

+# Known Issues
+* Currently breaks Big Picture Mode chat due to Big Picture not utilizing steamloopback.host
 * Patching the friends list is currently unsupported on Linux as it uses a different file format from Windows and OSX.
 Contributions welcome!
+* The program will crash on exit while the Show Tray Icon setting is enabled due to a bug with AvaloniaUI - https://github.com/AvaloniaUI/Avalonia/issues/7588

 # Dependencies
 * [.NET 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)